SDKs and sample apps

 The terms API and SDK are often used together, but they aren’t synonyms.
 SDKs implement the language-agnostic REST API in a specific language, such as Java or C++.
 REST APIs by themselves aren’t tied to any particular language; usually you demonstrate the APIs by making calls using cURL, a command-line tool for submitting web requests and getting responses.
 But developers won’t use cURL requests when they implement your API.
 Instead, they will implement the API requests using the language their application is coded in.

-For example, Java, C++, or Node applications make API requests in different ways.
+For example, Python, C++, or Node applications make API requests in different ways.
 Each language has its own way of constructing requests to a web API.
-You can use Postman or Paw to auto-generate a request in a specific language (see Auto-generating code samples.
+You can use Postman or Paw to auto-generate a simple request in a specific language (see Auto-generating code samples).
 However, the SDK takes the implementation to another level.
 SDKs might involve many more files or libraries as part of the implementation.

 In What is the Difference Between an API and an SDK?, Kristopher Sandoval explains an SDK as follows: